mrterranova/The_Art_Auction_Game/README.md

 3. Here's how the app works:

-   * There will be four crystals displayed as buttons on the page.
+   * There will be four buttons displayed as buttons on the page.

    * The player will be shown a random number at the start of the game.